 The equivalent conicity is an important parameter related to a vehicle's running dynamics performance and mainly to running stability.
 A high equivalent conicity can lead to a risk of unstable running of bogies, whereas a very low conicity can lead to a combined oscillation of vehicle body and bogies due to a resonance between the bogies' waving movement and an eigenmode of the vehicle's body.
-Typical equivalent conicities for an amplitude of 3 mm accompanied with a smooth running behaviour lie in range of 0.10 - 0.25.
+The equivalent conicity can vary in dependency of wheelset amplitude whereby the vehicle's running behaviour can differ dependent of the shape of the equivalent conicity function [20].
+The equivalent conicity for wheelset lateral displacement amplitude of 3 mm is usually used for the wheel/rail contact geometry assessment in railway application [21].
+Typical equivalent conicities for a wheelset amplitude of 3 mm accompanied with a smooth running behaviour lie in range of 0.10 - 0.25.

 The equivalent conicity is determined by the rolling radius difference due to lateral wheelset displacement.
 The rolling radius difference is dependent on the contact angle between wheel and rail and on the local curvatures of wheel and rail profiles.
-The linearization of wheel/rail contact described by Mauer [18] can be simplified for small contact angles (see Fig. 2) as where $\gamma_0$ - contact angle
+The linearisation of wheel/rail contact geometry described by Mauer [19] can be simplified for small contact angles (see Fig. 2) as follows:

-$$\lambda = \gamma_0 \frac{R_W}{R_W - R_R} \tag{1}$$
+$$\lambda \approx \gamma_0 \frac{R_W}{R_W - R_R} \tag{1}$$